acfromspace/nightofthechickentendies/README.md

 ```
   .
 1 ├── Development Area/
-2 ├── Game Documentation/
-3 ├── Game Executable/
+2 ├── Game Executable/
-4 ├── Game Screenshots/
-5 ├── .gitignore
+3 ├── .gitignore
-6 ├── avatar.png
+4 ├── avatar.png
-7 ├── LICENSE
+5 ├── LICENSE
-8 └── README.md
+6 └── README.md
 ```

 1.  **`Development Area/`**: Unity project files.
-2.  **`Game Documentation/`**: Game Design Document (GDD).
-3.  **`Game Executable/`**: The droids you're looking for are here.
+2.  **`Game Executable/`**: The droids you're looking for are here.
-4.  **`Game Screenshots/`**: Screenshots that showcase the video game.
-5.  **`.gitignore`**: This file tells `.git` which files it should not track nor maintain a version history for.
+3.  **`.gitignore`**: This file tells `.git` which files it should not track nor maintain a version history for.
 For instance, you shouldn't let anyone get your `.env` files.
 (These usually contain your API keys)
-6.  **`avatar.png`**: Image used in the README.md.
+4.  **`avatar.png`**: Image used in the README.md.
-7.  **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
+5.  **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
-8.  **`README.md`**: A markdown file containing useful reference information about your project.
+6.  **`README.md`**: A markdown file containing useful reference information about your project.
 The file you're reading right now!

 <!-- LICENSE -->